Right-wing protesters and opponents square off in Portland

 Using a Portland Police Bureau sound truck, an officer told people gathered in and around Tom McCall Waterfront Park that no firearms were allowed, and that officers would use reasonable force to curtail any “assaultive behavior.”

+Protesters at one intersection were seen throwing projectiles including rocks and bottles, the officer said.
+He called on people there to disperse, adding that failure to do so could result in arrest, citation, or being the subject of “the use of riot control agents or impact weapons.”

-Police said on Twitter that they had seized multiple items that could be used as weapons, and that they are “observing people in helmets and protective padding.”
+Police said on Twitter that they had seized multiple items that could be used as weapons, and were “observing people in helmets and protective padding.”

 Meanwhile, due to the events at the park, officers were only responding to emergency service calls, the bureau said.